bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/bitcoin-core-0.21.0-new-release.md

 Sjors Provost: 00:03:27

 Yeah 15 minutes.
 So it would very frequently broadcast its own transactions because the wallet really wants to make sure that the rest of the world hears about its transactions.
-The problem with that...

 Aaron van Wirdum: 00:03:37